University of the Bundeswehr Munich: Academics

 Similar to some other military run universities like the École Polytechnique the university only offers civilian study courses.
 The contents generally have no relation to the military and correspond to courses at regular German universities.
-Bachelor´s and Master´s studies in total consist of 400 ECTS credit points.
+Bachelor's and Master's studies in total consist of 400 ECTS credit points.
 Due to this there also is a small number of highly gifted civilian students who are sponsored by industrial and financial companies like Allianz, Bosch or Munich Re.
 In addition to that other German ministries and federal institutions like Bundesnachrichtendienst also educate some of their employees at the university.
 In cooperation with George C. Marshall European Center for Security Studies a course of studies for senior leaders (International Strategic Studies) has been introduced.
 The university also has international students and offers individual mentoring and tutoring programmes.
 The University of the Bundeswehr Munich has concluded partnership contracts with an increasing number of international universities.

 Furthermore, it is possible for civilians to receive a doctorate or to qualify as a university lecturer (Habilitation).
-All of the professors are civilians, and the number of professors per student is significantly higher than at normal German universities.
+All of the professors are civilians, and the number of professors per student is significantly higher than at regular German universities.
 Thus in general the conditions for teaching are better.

 In autumn 2009 the university introduced the first military-related engineering course of study called Defence Engineering, which is solely dedicated to civilian students from industrial companies and federal institutions.

 Military students of the university usually only have a maximum of 4 years to pass their master's within the intensive studies with more content.
 If they do not finish their bachelor's after 2 1/4 years with the necessary grades, they cannot proceed.
 As the studies have to be finished in a shorter time than at common German universities, the academic year consists of three trimesters instead of the normal two semesters.